ziyuliu258/ziyuliu258/README.md

 ## 🙋 About Me
 I am currently a junior majoring in Computer Science at XJTU.
-And I will start my PhD career at Westlake University in fall 2027.
+And I will start my PhD at Westlake University in fall 2027.
 Welcome!

 ## 🔭 My Interests
 - 3D Vision